How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 The largest language family living in Russian Federation– Indo-European.
 It is represented mainly by Slavic languages.
 They appeared long before our era.

-Also in the Russian Federation there are people who speak Indo-Aryan, which belongs to a European family.
+Also in the Russian Federation there are people who speak the Indo-Aryan language, which belongs to the European family.
 These groups have similarities.
-Indo-Iranian features are present in the Finno-Ugric speech, because the latter have lived alongside the Indo-Iranians for thousands of years.
+Indo-Iranian features are present in Finno-Ugric speech because the latter lived alongside the Indo-Iranians for thousands of years.

-The Altai language family is in second place in terms of the number of speakers after Indo-European.
-The Pra-Altai language includes Tungus-Manchu, Turkic, Mongolian, Japanese, and Korean.
-In the Russian Federation, you can often hear speakers of the Bashkir, Tatar, Yakut, Chuvash, Khakass languages.
+The Altai language family is in 2nd place in terms of the number of speakers after the Indo-European.
+The Proto-Altai language includes Tungus-Manchu, Turkic, Mongolian, Japanese and Korean.
+In the Russian Federation you can often hear speakers of Bashkir, Tatar, Yakut, Chuvash, and Khakass languages.

-The Tungus-Manchu group consists of the Evenk, Even, and Negidl languages.
+The Tungus-Manchu group consists of the Evenki, Even, and Negidle languages.
 They are rapidly disappearing.

-The Uralic languages are divided into three broad categories: Finnish, Ugric and Samoyed.
+The Uralic languages consist of three large categories: Finnish, Ugric and Samoyedic languages.

-Samoyedic represents Pra-Türkic and Proto-Yenisei contacts.
-Samoyedic languages are disappearing, they are practically gone.
+Samoyed represents Proto-Turkic and Proto-Yenisean contacts.
+The Samoyed languages are disappearing, they practically no longer exist.

-Finnish is spoken by Karelians, Izhorians, Vepsians, Komi, Vod, Mari, Mordovians, Udmurts, Sami.
-People from Hungary mostly speak Ugric.
+Finnish is spoken by Karelians, Izhorians, Vepsians, Komi, Vodians, Mari, Mordovians, Udmurts, and Sami.
+People from Hungary predominantly speak Ugric.

-The North Caucasian language family has united 2 categories: Abkhaz-Adyg and Nakh-Dagestan.
-One of them is the Hutt language, the second is the Hurrian-Urartian languages.
-They contain over 40 languages.
+The North Caucasian language family united 2 categories: Abkhaz-Adyghe and Nakh-Dagestan.
+One of them includes the Hutt language, the second the Hurrito-Urartian languages.
+They contain more than 40 languages.
 They are spoken in Chechnya, Dagestan, western Asia and northern Africa.

 Our country is a multinational state.
 This information is recorded in the Constitution.
 Of course, Russians predominate, but besides them, more than 180 nationalities live here, which have equal rights and obligations.

-The study of the ethnic (national) composition of the population is engaged in a science called ethnology (from the Greek ethnos - tribe, people), or ethnography.
+The study of the ethnic (national) composition of the population is carried out by a science called ethnology (from the Greek ethnos - tribe, people), or ethnography.
 Formed as an independent branch of science in the second half of the 19th century, ethnology still maintains a close connection with geography, history, sociology, anthropology and other sciences.

-The basic concept of ethnology is the concept of an ethnos.
-An ethnos is called a stable community of people that has developed in a certain territory, who, as a rule, have a single language, some common features culture and psyche, as well as general self-awareness, that is, the consciousness of their unity, in contrast to other similar ethnic formations.
-Some scientists believe that none of the listed characteristics of an ethnos is defining: in some cases, the territory plays the main role, in others - the language, in the third - the peculiarities of culture, etc. (Indeed, for example, the Germans and Austrians, the British and Australians, Portuguese and Brazilians speak the same language, but belong to different ethnic groups, while the Swiss, on the contrary, speak four languages, and form one ethnic group.)
-Others believe that ethnic identity, which, moreover, should be considered a defining feature. usually fixed in a certain self-name (ethnonym), for example, "Russians", "Germans", "Chinese", etc.
+The basic concept of ethnology is the concept of ethnicity.
+An ethnos is a stable community of people that has developed in a certain territory, possessing, as a rule, a common language, some common features culture and psyche, as well as general self-awareness, i.e., awareness of its unity, in contrast to other similar ethnic formations.
+Some scientists believe that none of the listed characteristics of an ethnic group is decisive: in some cases the main role is played by territory, in others by language, in others by cultural features, etc. (In fact, for example, the Germans and Austrians, the British and Australians, Portuguese and Brazilians speak the same language, but belong to different ethnic groups, while the Swiss, on the contrary, speak four languages, but form one ethnic group.)
+Others believe that ethnic self-awareness should be considered the defining feature, which is also usually fixed in a specific self-name (ethnonym), for example, “Russians”, “Germans”, “Chinese”, etc.

-The theory of the emergence and development of ethnic groups was called the theory of ethnogenesis.
-Until recently, national science was dominated by the division of peoples (ethnic groups) into three stadial types: tribe, nationality and nation.
+The theory of the emergence and development of ethnic groups is called the theory of ethnogenesis.
+Until recently, Russian science was dominated by the division of peoples (ethnic groups) into three stage types: tribe, nationality and nation.
 At the same time, they proceeded from the fact that tribes and tribal unions - as communities of people - historically corresponded to the primitive communal system.
-Nationalities were usually associated with the slaveholding and feudal system, and nations, as the highest form of ethnic community, with the development of capitalist, and then socialist relations (hence the division of nations into bourgeois and socialist).
-V recent times in connection with the reassessment of the previous formational approach, which was based on the doctrine of the historical continuity of socio-economic formations, and with an ever increasing focus on the modern civilizational approach, many of the previous provisions of the theory of ethnogenesis began to be revised, and in scientific terminology - as a generalizing one - more and more the concept of "ethnos" began to be applied.
+Nationalities were usually associated with the slave-owning and feudal system, and nations, as the highest form of ethnic community, with the development of capitalist and then socialist relations (hence the division of nations into bourgeois and socialist).
+IN Lately in connection with the revaluation of the previous formational approach, which was based on the doctrine of the historical continuity of socio-economic formations, and with an increasing orientation towards the modern civilizational approach, many previous provisions of the theory of ethnogenesis began to be revised, and in scientific terminology - as a generalization - increasingly The concept of “ethnicity” began to be used.

-In connection with the theory of ethnogenesis, one cannot fail to mention one fundamental dispute that Russian scientists have been waging for a long time.
-Most of them adhere to the view of ethnos as a historical-social, historical-economic phenomenon.
-Others proceed from the fact that ethnos should be considered a kind of bio-geo-historical phenomenon.
+In connection with the theory of ethnogenesis, it is impossible not to mention one fundamental dispute that has long been waged by domestic scientists.
+Most of them adhere to the view of ethnicity as a historical-social, historical-economic phenomenon.
+Others proceed from the fact that ethnicity should be considered a kind of bio-geo-historical phenomenon.

-After acquaintance with the concept of ethnos, one can proceed to consider the ethnic composition (structure) of the world's population, that is, its distribution according to the principle of ethnic (national) affiliation.
+After becoming familiar with the concept of ethnicity, you can move on to considering the ethnic composition (structure) of the world's population, that is, its distribution according to the principle of ethnicity (nationality).

 First of all, naturally, the question arises about the total number of ethnic groups (peoples) inhabiting the Earth.
 It is usually believed that there are from 4 thousand to 5.5 thousand.
-It is difficult to give a more precise figure, since many of them have not yet been sufficiently researched, and this does not allow us to distinguish, say, a language from its dialects.
+It is difficult to give a more precise figure, since many of them have not yet been sufficiently studied, and this does not allow distinguishing, say, a language from its dialects.
 In terms of numbers, all peoples are distributed extremely disproportionately (Table 56).

 Table 56

 Analysis of table 56 shows that in the early 1990s.
-321 people, numbering more than 1 million people each, accounted for 96.2% of the total population of the globe.
-Including 79 peoples with more than 10 million people accounted for almost 80% of the population, 36 peoples with more than 25 million people - about 65% and 19 peoples with more than 50 million people each - 54% of the population.
-By the end of the 1990s. the number of the largest nations increased to 21, and their share in the world population approached 60% (Table 57).
+321 nations, numbering more than 1 million people each, accounted for 96.2% of the total population of the globe.
+Including 79 nations with a population of more than 10 million people accounted for almost 80% of the population, 36 nations with a population of more than 25 million people accounted for about 65%, and 19 nations with a population of more than 50 million people each accounted for 54% of the population.
+By the end of the 1990s. the number of largest nations grew to 21, and their share in the world population approached 60% (Table 57).

-It is easy to calculate that the total number of 11 peoples, each of which has more than 100 million people, is about half of humanity.
-And on the other pole there are hundreds of small ethnic groups living mainly in rainforest and in the regions of the North.
-Many of them number less than 1,000, for example the Andamans in India, the Toala in Indonesia, the Alakalufs in Argentina and Chile, and the Yukaghirs in Russia.
+It is not difficult to calculate that the total number of 11 nations, each of which numbers more than 100 million people, is about half of humanity.
+And at the other pole there are hundreds of small ethnic groups living mainly in tropical forests and in the regions of the North.
+Many of them number less than 1,000 people, such as the Andamanese in India, the Toala in Indonesia, the Alakaluf in Argentina and Chile, and the Yukaghir in Russia.

 Table 57